-- 1) The military defence of Finland, which is to: - a. monitor the land and sea areas of Finland and its airspace, and to ensure the territorial integrity of Finland; - b. secure the livelihood and basic rights of the population and the freedom of action of the government, and to defend the legal social structure; - c. provide military education, to guide voluntary national defence and to promote the will to defend the country. - 2) Giving support to other authorities, which is to: - a. work with other authorities to maintain law and order and security (called executive assistance), prevent and interrupt crimes of terrorism and to secure society in general; - take part in rescue activities by providing equipment, personnel and expert advice when needed; - take part in providing aid, regional surveillance cooperation or otherwise providing aid and participating in international activities as mentioned in Article 222 of the Treaty on the Functioning of the participating in international military crisis management and in military duties in other international crisis management.
+- 1) The military defence of Finland, which is to: - a. monitor the land and sea areas of Finland and its airspace, and to ensure the territorial integrity of Finland; - b. secure the livelihood and basic rights of the population and the freedom of action of the government, and to defend the legal social structure; - c. provide military education, to guide voluntary national defence and to promote the will to defend the country. - 2) Giving support to other authorities, by - a. providing executive assistance to maintain law and order and security, to prevent and interrupt crimes of terrorism and other crimes which might endanger life and health and tosecure society in general - take part in rescue activities by providing equipment, personnel and expert advice when needed; - take part in providing aid, regional surveillance cooperation or otherwise providing aid and participating in international activities as mentioned in Article 222 of the Treaty on the Functioning of the